Shell re-enters coal with swaps trading

-LONDON Shell International Trading and Shipping Company Ltd this month resumed trading in coal derivatives more than a decade after parent Royal Dutch Shell (RDSa.L) exited the coal business and sold its mines, sources close to the company said.
+LONDON May 17 Shell International Trading and Shipping Company Ltd this month resumed trading in coal derivatives more than a decade after parent Royal Dutch Shell exited the coal business and sold its mines, sources close to the company said.

 Shell declined to comment.